-The thresher shark is not the most famous of sharks, partly because it is a rare shark to spot, and hence has not been filmed often.
+The thresher shark isn't the most famous shark, partly because it's a rare one to spot, and therefore isn't often filmed.

 Actually, the thresher shark isn’t a single shark species, but rather three shark species under the same family, or genus, known as the pelagic thresher, the bigeye thresher, and the common thresher.

 This article will focus on the latter, though most of the facts are similar for all three.

 The pelagic thresher and the common thresher are often mistaken, as the only significant differences between the two being a white patch on the pelagic threshers’ on the base of its dorsal fins, and the fact that the pelagic is quite a bit smaller than the common thresher.

 The shark is easily recognized by the very large tail fin, which can be as long as the shark’s body in some cases, and account about a third of the shark’s weight.

 It is from this physical trait that the shark derives its name, both the common English one and the Greek one.

 Its Greek name stems from the word for “fox”, and the English name “thresher” refers to the shark’s unique hunting technique, where the sharks drive schools of fish together and then strike, or “thresh”, at them with their tail to stun them.

 Threshers can be seen in the Atlantic, North America, Asia, the Red Sea, and the North Pacific.